Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: Introduction

-During the past two decades, the semileptonic $B_c \to (\eta_c,\jpsi) l \bar{\nu}_l$ decays have been studied by many authors in rather different theories or models, for example, in the QCD sum rule (QCD SR) and light-cone sum rules (LCSR)~\cite{zpc57-43,prd48-5208,npb569-473, epjc51-833}, the relativistic or non-relativistic quark models ~\cite{prd68-094020,prd71-094006}, the light-front quark model (LFQM)~\cite{wang09,prd89-017501}, the covariant confining quark model (CCQM)~\cite{prd97-054014}, the nonrelativistic QCD (NRQCD)~\cite{Chang-1992,Qiao-2011,qiao2013,Shen-2014,nrqcd}, the model-independent investigations (MII)~\cite{mi1,mi2,mi3,z-series}, the latiice QCD (LQCD) ~\cite{lattice1,lattice2,lattice3}, and the perturbative QCD (PQCD) factorization approach \cite{cpc37-093102,epjc76-564,prd96-076001}.
+During the past two decades, the semileptonic $B_c \to (\eta_c,\jpsi) l \bar{\nu}_l$ decays have been studied by many authors in rather different theories or models, for example, in the QCD sum rule (QCD SR) and light-cone sum rules (LCSR)~\cite{epjc51-833,prd48-5208,npb569-473, zpc57-43,jhep1905-094}, the relativistic quark model (RQM) or non-relativistic quark model (NRQM) ~\cite{prd68-094020,prd71-094006}, the light-front quark model (LFQM)~\cite{wang09,prd89-017501}, the covariant confining quark model (CCQM)~\cite{prd97-054014}, the nonrelativistic QCD (NRQCD)~\cite{Chang-1992,Qiao-2011,qiao2013,Shen-2014,nrqcd}, the model-independent investigations (MII)~\cite{mi1,mi2,mi3,z-series}, the lattice QCD (LQCD) ~\cite{lattice1,lattice2,lattice3} and the perturbative QCD (PQCD) factorization approach \cite{cpc37-093102,epjc76-564,prd96-076001}.